MuckRock/maternal-mortality/README.md

 The CDC has told us this data is reviewed and audited on a monthly basis, and checked against what is described in the pregnancy checkbox.
 But because this data only looks at pregnancy-related, and not pregnancy-associated deaths, cases where a pregnancy played a key role in a death, such as an accidental drug overdose or a suicide, might not be counted in the CDC data.

+There are also discrepancies when comparing the CDC death certificate data and state data from Michigan, Minnesota and North Carolina, even when looking at an apples-to-apples comparison such as a pregnancy-related death.
+For example, the CDC reports 67 pregnancy-related deaths in North Carolina in 2020 and 83 for 2021.
+But North Carolina reports slightly lower counts, of 62 in 2020 and 82 for 2021.
+The reasons for the differences are unclear, according to researchers, but it could be related to how the state and the CDC define pregnancy-related and pregnancy-checkbox-confirmed deaths.

 State-coordinated maternal mortality review committees, or MMRCs, have found that the true number of pregnancy-related deaths is roughly 30% to 40% higher than the CDC figures.

 ## Michigan, Minnesota and North Carolina maternal mortality data